nour3adel/nour3adel/README.md

 <img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="230">

 Hi there, I'm **Nour Adel**, a CS student at Faculty of Computer Science and Information Technology at Ain-Shams University from Egypt.
+### I am a junior tudent at Faculty of Computer Science and Information Technology at Ain-Shams University,
+-  📚  passionate to try new things.
+- 📌  Lives in Obour City, Egypt.

 - 👨🏽‍💻 I'm currently working on learning Algorithms and Data Structures in more depth.
 - 👨🏽‍💻 I'm passionate about open source.